openreview/openreview-expertise/README.md

 The `submissions` folder contains all the submissions of a particular venue.
 The name of the file is the id used to identify the submission in OpenReview.
 Each file will only contain one line with all the submission content.

-Alternatively, instead of using the `submissions` folder for BM25 and ELMo, the `submissions.jsonl` and `other_submissions.jsonl` will have a strigified JSON submission per line.
+Alternatively, instead of using the `submissions` folder for BM25, the `submissions.jsonl` and `other_submissions.jsonl` will have a strigified JSON submission per line.

 The stringified JSONs representing a Submission or Publication should have the following schema to work:
 ```